jaderigby/quick-git/README.md

 ## Install ##

 Inside your `Documents` folder, if you don't already have one, create a directory called `bash-tools`.
 Then, clone the quick-git repo into this directory.
 Inside the `bash-tools` directory, if you don't already have one, create a `.bashrc` file.
-Add the following to it:
+Open the `.bashrc` file, and add the following:

 ```
 alias qit="python ~/Documents/bash-tools/quick-git/actions.py"